nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 >
 > :bulb: Tip: The `list` command can be used to reset the most recently searched list to the full recipe list after performing a `find` command!
 >
-> In order to zoom in on a particular recipe in the list, user can double-click on the corresponding recipe
+> In order to zoom in on a particular recipe in the list, user can double-click on the corresponding recipe.

 <div style="page-break-after: always;"></div>